ysyk2021/ai-for-journalism-techniques-and-strategies-for-more-effective-news-writing-with-technology/src/chapter-2-2.md

-# Selecting the Right Tools for Your Needs

 As AI becomes more integrated into the world of journalism, selecting the right tools and technologies can be a daunting task.
 In this chapter, we will discuss some key considerations for selecting the right AI-driven journalism tools to meet your needs.